bryanscw/It-worked-on-my-machine-BE/eduamp/README.md

 ```

 Upon executing `sudo make load-test`, the summary of the tests will be displayed on the command line.
 For more in-depth details on the test, refer to the jmeter.log file in `src/test/resources`.
+To check test settings such as number of users or types of endpoints queried, use the jmeter GUI and open eduamp\_load\_test.jmx